Do you long to heal your sacred relationship with the earth?

 To register for the course, all you need to do is to make an initial deposit of $80.
-Register by December 14 to secure your place and to receive the Summer Quest.
+Register in December to receive the Summer Quest to take into your holiday time and add an extra dimension to your summer.
 Numbers will be limited.
 You will find the BUY NOW button at the bottom of this page.

 Your deposit will be followed by three monthly payments, due at the beginning of February, March and April, made by automatic payment.
 (You will be sent the details)